 - Great damage while leveling with only 3 or 4 links.

-- Large pool of healthpoints.
+- Fairly good pool of health points.

-- Amazing life regeneration.
+- Above-average life regeneration.

 - Works very well on act bosses, (most) map bosses, champions.

-- Clears maps and areas quickly.
+- Clears maps and areas quickly and efficiently.

 - Flexible gear: You can swap in what you want, including IIR.